cos-data-science/.github/profile/README.md

 ## TL;DR
 - Please submit all new data requests using this [Asana Form](https://form.asana.com/?k=ASlQaWxI4pbzgnr--u9goA&d=30849970456832)
-- No "urgent" requests.
+- Try to avoid sending us "urgent" requests.
 Please submit an inquiry *at least 2 weeks* before you actually need the data.
 - Intended for ad-hoc requests only.
 See [Reporting](https://app.asana.com/1/30849970456832/project/1210755604814083/list/1210775927949128) for the reports and services we provided on a recurring basis.
 - Data Science reviews new requests every Wednesday.
 - Depending on when in the week you submit your request, you can expect to wait up to 1 additional week before Data Science will see and evaluate your request.
 Please plan accordingly.